SyedZakirHossain/SyedZakirHossain/README.md

-### Expressing my gratitude to Mr Joel Spolsky and Mr Jeff Atwood for creating Stackoverflow in 2008.
+### Gratitude to Mr Joel Spolsky and Mr Jeff Atwood for creating Stackoverflow in 2008.
 ### Even today it is very helpful.
 In other words sometimes live saver.
 Thanks.

 ### Hi there 👋, My name is Syed Zakir Hossain.
 You can call me Zakir.